zot/CubeCreate/docs/source/guide/compiling.rst

 Compiling CubeCreate
 ********************

-Officially supported platforms for CubeCreate (those which include binaries) are currently Linux and Windows.
+Officially supported platforms for CubeCreate (those which include binaries) are currently Linux, Windows and Mac OS X.

 It should work without problems also on Solaris, BSD and other UNIX-like or UNIX systems (official support will be added when we get bins).

-Mac OS X support should be present too, with possibility to generate xcode project from cmake or build directly. (untested yet)

 For different platforms, compilation instructions might differ a bit, so separate OSes will be explained separately.